clr2of8/ChromeShot/README.md

 This caputures screenshots of webpages using Chrome.
 You place your list of URLs in the array at the top of the script and then load the ChromeShot.html file into a Chrome browser with remote debugging enabled.
 The commands below show you how to start Chrome with remote debugging enabled.
+Don't click around on the tabs while it is working because it can only screenshot the page that is in the forefront.
+You will be left with a single tab at the end showing the report.
+You can save this report with the Chrome save option.
+When you have your report you should shut this browser to end the debugger and also to stop using a browser with web-security disabled.

 # Windows